Personal training, ACL return-to-sport, and Mountain Athlete classes for skiers, climbers, runners, and active adults in the Gallatin Valley.

 Learn more →Every program here - every personal training session, every ACL Bridge phase, every Mountain Athlete class - is built on the same principle: identify what's going to break and train it before it does.

-Mountain sport asks specific things of the body — variable terrain, high eccentric forces, rapid deceleration, and asymmetrical loading.
+Mountain sport asks specific things of the body: variable terrain, high eccentric forces, rapid deceleration, asymmetrical loading.
 Most rehab and most general fitness programs don't prepare you for any of it.
 We do, deliberately.
-That means hip and core strength under load, eccentric work to tolerate the descents, single-leg control for what skiing and trail running actually demand, and range of motion you can own under fatigue.
+That means hip and core strength under load, eccentric work to tolerate the descents, single-leg control for what skiing and trail running demand, and range of motion you can own under fatigue.

 It's not flashy.
 It's how people stay in the game decade after decade.